-Andrew Dionne is the Senior Pastor of Trinity Presbyterian Church (Evangel Presbytery) in Spartanburg, SC.
-He serves on the boards of Clearnote Pastors College and Personhood South Carolina.
+Andrew Dionne is the pastor of Trinity Presbyterian Church in Spartanburg, South Carolina.
+He also serves as the president of New Geneva Academy.
 He has six children and a lovely wife.

 Recent Posts >>